vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

    wants pre optimized modules keeps shipping ``glslc -O`` output, since both feed the identical pipeline creation path.

-   *language* is a VSGPUShaderLanguage; only GLSL exists today and unknown values fail so a future language becomes an additive value rather than an ABI event.
+   *language* is a VSGPUShaderLanguage_; only GLSL exists today and unknown values fail so a future language becomes an additive value rather than an ABI event.
 The accepted dialect is pinned by the core as a platform
    property: write ``#version 460``, compiled for the Vulkan 1.4 client